Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-A worn out fuel pump can fail to supply fuel at the adequate rate or with the correct volume to keep up with engine demand; also, the fuel pressure regulator can fail to hold pressure, causing too little fuel to reach the engine.
+A worn-out fuel pump can fail to supply fuel at the adequate rate or with the correct volume to keep up with engine demand; also, the fuel pressure regulator can fail to hold pressure, causing too little fuel to reach the engine.

 Other components in the fuel system can also cause your engine to idle rough.
-For example, a dirty (clogged) fuel filter, or an obstructed or bad fuel injector.
+For example, a dirty (clogged) fuel filter or an obstructed or bad fuel injector.

 On some models, the car computer can detect problems in the system and store trouble codes in memory that can guide you to the source of the problem.
-So scan your car computer, specially if the check engine light (CEL) has come on.
+So scan your car computer, especially if the check engine light (CEL) has come on.

-Other symptoms: Noisy fuel pump, hard starting, power loss at highway speeds, engine stalling after a few minutes of operation.
+Other Symptoms: Noisy fuel pump, hard starting, power loss at highway speeds, engine stalling after a few minutes of operation.

 The evaporative emissions control (EEC, sometimes EVAP or ECS) is another system in your vehicle that can cause rough idle problems.